MrMikeFloyd/resilient-example-spring/README.md

 ## ResilientApp

 `resilientApp` gives callers recommendations on which places to visit (according to their popularity) and what to wear in these places (according to their outside temperature).
-For making recommendations, `resilientApp` retrieves data on the popularity and the current temperature for a given location from another application, `failingApp`, which is likely to fail.
+For making recommendations, `resilientApp` depends on another application, `failingApp`, which is likely to fail.
 In order to handle failing calls, Hystrix Circuit Breaker is used, using fallback methods to give callers a timely response.
 `resilientApp` exposes 2 endpoints: